Jewelry Box

-At a time when much of our lives are subject to strange and invisible influences – media trends, social and political tensions, the recent health crisis – we need the skills of creative expression more than ever.
-In this workshop (for beginning and advanced writers), you will explore poetry and storytelling, their history and future, and even challenge ideas about modern discourse.
+At a time when so much of our attention is subject to changing and invisible influences – social trends, cultural awakenings, a health crisis or two – we need skilled creative writers more than ever!
+In this workshop (for beginning and advanced writers), you’ll be able to explore poetry, storytelling, and many other genres.
+We may even influence the literary forms of the future!

 Two week session